smcneece/HABA/README.md

 3. Set your allowed time range if desired (default: 9AM–11PM).
 4. Enable or disable the optional UI persistent notification.

+🗣️ Alexa Notify Entity
+Make sure Alexa Media Player is installed and set up.
+Go to Settings → Automations & Scenes → Create Automation Create a new automation, Scroll to "Then Do", choose Add ACtion, and search for: notify.alexa_media_
+Look for your Alexa device.

+notify.alexa_media_living_room_echo
+notify.alexa_media_3d_printer_notification_group

+    Use the group name if you want multiple Echos to yell at you at once.

+    🧠 You can also create Alexa announcement groups in the Alexa app for easier control.

 ---

 ### 💡 Tips